thalesvb/sccc2-collatz/README.md

 This is a submission to [SAP Community Coding Challenge #2][community_challenge].

-There are two implementations provided:
+There are three implementations provided:

 Synchronous
 ---

 Plain good ol' single thread implementation.
 This is the faster, memory friendly.

+Functional
+---
+A more functional syntax approaching.
+It is more declarative, breaking the problem into small parts to be solved.
+First attempt with Ramda, so there are things that could be better.

 Asynchronous
 ---